 Headhunter vs. Recruiter: Who Does What?

-Headhunters typically concentrate on a small number of positions.
+IT headhunters typically concentrate on a small number of positions.
 A headhunter typically focuses solely on the work at hand.
 Top management or board members typically conduct headhunting to fill an executive tier or corner office position.

 When recruiters are individuals in charge of the organization’s overall hiring, they typically handle positions at the hiring process’s entry-level or middle-manager level.
 Frequently hire for numerous roles, and the skills often overlap.